gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

     to define the ImageMagick constant as: `const IMAGEMAGICK_CONVERT_COMMAND = 'magick.exe';`
     This change ensures that **_ImageMagick Directory Path_** on the Omeka **_Settings_** page works for the ImageMagick executable
     `magick.exe` in Windows folder e.g. `C:\Program Files\ImageMagick-7.1.0-Q16-HDRI`.
     DO NOT MAKE THIS CHANGE on the Linux server.
 On Linux, leave the constant defined as `convert`.
+    The Beyond Compare session `DAUS_ALL_FILES` excludes this file so that the edited version won't get mirrored to the server.
+However, if the Omeka upgrade changed the file, you'll need to manually copy it to the server without the change to the `IMAGEMAGICK_CONVERT_COMMAND` constant (it needs to be `convert` on the server).

 ### Verify that the new release works properly
 Normally the site should just come up, though on releases of Omeka prior to 3.0 you were presented with a dialog to update the database.
 It appears that 3.0 updates the database automatically.